 Historically, the city of Jhalawar was founded in 1791 A.D. by Jhala Zalim Singh, who was the Diwan of the Kota district, back then.
 He had the vision of developing this place into a military cantonment so as to safeguard the region against the attack of Maratha invaders.

-Tourist places In and Around Jhalawar
+Tourist Places In And Around Jhalawar

 Tourists planning trips to Jhalawar may pay a visit to the historical Jhalawar fort.
 The fort is also known by the name 'Garh Palace'.
 Jhalawar has a 100 ft high Surya Temple, dedicated to the Sun God.
 One can find magnificently carved sculptures inside the temple.
-The city is situated alongside the River Chandrabhaga and is bounded by walls from all sides.
+The city is situated alongside the river Chandrabhaga and is bounded by walls from all sides.

-On the banks of the River Chandrabhaga, there are many more temples, which were built during the period from 6th-14th century.
+On the banks of the river Chandrabhaga, there are many more temples, which were built during the period from 6th-14th century.
 These shrines depict the artistic excellence of the bygone era.
-Of all the temples, the Padmanath Temple, Shri Dwarkadhish Temple, and the Shantinath Jain Temple are most popular.
+Of all the temples, the Padmanath Temple, Shri Dwarkadhish Temple and the Shantinath Jain Temple are most popular.

-In addition to this, visitors can also checkout the Bhimsagar Dam, Jain Swetambar Nageshwar Parshwanath Temple, Unhel and the Government Museum.
+In addition to this, visitors can also check out the Bhimsagar Dam, Jain Swetambar Nageshwar Parshwanath Temple, Unhel and the Government Museum.
 The museum exhibits several important things such as old coins, inscriptions and ruins of ancient idols.
 It has an idol of the Hindu Lord Ardhanarishvara Natraj, which was showcased at the 'Festival of India' celebrations in Moscow.

-How to reach Jhalawar
+How To Reach Jhalawar

 The district is well connected by air, rail, and road.
 Kota Airport is the nearest airport to Jhalawar, located at a distance of 82 km.
 The airport is well-connected to all the major Indian cities.
 Ramganj Mandi railway station is the closest rail link to Jhalawar.
 Travellers can easily avail taxis and cabs to Jhalawar from the station and the airport.

-Tourists should preferably avoid visiting this place during summers as during this time, the weather of the place is extremely hot with the temperature ranging between 27° C and 42° C. In monsoons, the temperature of the region drops down and the average temperature of the place is maintained at 30° C. During the winter months, the maximum and minimum temperature of the place is been recorded at 25° C and 10° C, respectively.
+Tourists should preferably avoid visiting this place during summers as during this time, the weather of the place is extremely hot with the temperature ranging between 27° C and 42° C. In monsoons, the temperature of the region drops and the average temperature of the place is maintained at 30° C. During the winter months, the maximum and minimum temperature of the place is been recorded at 25° C and 10° C, respectively.